sucho-archiving/sucho-archiving.github.io/gallery.md

 ## Selecting an object to curate
 View the [SUCHO Gallery Suggestions spreadsheet](https://docs.google.com/spreadsheets/d/1tn830D2kJ__ihWYbrRsZr15Y3LU0pDUXyE2qdiepPSk/edit?usp=sharing) from which you can select objects that have not been added to Omeka.

 * Select an object in the spreadsheet that no one has claimed yet.
-To claim an object, on that row of the spreadsheet, add you name to the 'Item added to gallery by' column.'
+To claim an object, on that row of the spreadsheet, add your name to the 'Item added to gallery by' column.'
 Go to the instructions to 'Create an Item Record' below.

   * Coming soon: If you would like to identify an object from an archived website that is not yet on this list, go to the [insert spreadsheet info](insert link) to find a web site with objects that you would like to include in the gallery.
     * Select a specific object from an archived website and enter in the information based on the column headings.